ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 You can see that for each operation, there are two REST operations created a GET and a POST.
 For each operation, you can see two mapping actions, REST to SOAP (for the request) and SOAP to REST (for the response).
 You can also see that for each operation there are one or two parse actions.
 This is a very important concept to understand and also when to use it or not.
 By default, with the new API Gateway (Native Gateway) messages are streamed and messages are not buffered.
-This is a very efficient way to serve messages, since the messages can be sent directly to the back-end even if the message was not received completely.
+This is a very efficient way to serve messages, since the messages can be sent directly to the back end even if the message was not received completely.
 This is a very common approaches when dealing with video streaming.
-Now, when you want to manipulate the message, you cannot do that, let's say you want to remove some pieces especially at the beginning, so you have to get the full message and in order to manipulate you need to get the message and parse it (in other words deserialize it).
+Now, when you want to manipulate the message, you cannot do that, let's say you want to remove some pieces especially at the beginning, so you must get the full message and to manipulate you need to get the message and parse it (in other words deserialize it).
 This is what the parse action does in those flows.
 Notice that this applies to JSON or XML since you may need to deserialize both types of messages.
 Of course, parsing a message has a cost in terms of resources and latency and the price will vary a lot depending on the size and complexity of the message.

 Looking at the mapping actions, we see that it is a very simple one and you have also the opportunity to make more complex ones.
 As you can see in the following sample, the response of the XML/SOAP message is simply copied to the response to the JSON response.